Theslowaja/BossBar/README.md

 # BossBar
 showing the BossBar to the player

+# feature
+shows your server name or whatever you wrote in config

+features to be added:

+1. Show Ping Player
+2. Show TPS Server
+3. bossbar color

 # how to use

 1. Install the plugin to the plugins folder